thepushkarp/cs362-naagraaj/README.md

 -   Pushkar Patel (201851094)
 -   Yash Shah (201851150)

-All the codes and their respective links have been submitted in the submission report itself, but to compile everything at one place, we madethis repo.
+All the codes and their respective links have been submitted in the submission report itself, but to compile everything at one place, we made this repo.

 ## Experiments